 “I must have stepped on it,” she said.
 “I’m fine.
 Just a rabbit.”
 She started walking again.

 “Ma’am,” said the boxy robot, its service hatches resolutely shut.
-“Your order exceeds your allotted calorie limit.
+“Your order exceeds your allotted calorie limit for today.
 Please change it.”

 “Helen,” said Holly’s father.
 “The kids are hungry.
 Can you just leave it?”